ZebinYang/SeqUD/README.md

 ### Function optimization

 The following codes can perform function maximization.
-The configuration is quite simple: define the function, parameter space, and then call the fmin function in the SeqUD module.
+The configuration is quite simple: define the function, parameter space, and then call the fmaxfunction in the SeqUD module.

 ```python
 import numpy as np